Hello Shopify, Goodbye Amazon?

 Amazon should take a closer look at how they are empowering their sellers.
 Ultimately, if the buyers are happy, they will always prioritize them.
 Jeff Bezos’s Amazon has the capital to compete with anything Shopify and friends throw at them.
 But don’t write off Shopify.

 Thanks for reading.
-If you enjoyed this article, please share it with a friend!
+If you enjoyed it, please share it with a friend!
+Connect With Me on LinkedIn.